 How long do solar panels last?

-One of the best things about having solar panels installed, is that you’ll have a reliable and continuous power source for years.
-But a burning question for all solar panel owners is, how long will they last?
+One of the best things about having solar panels installed is that you’ll have a reliable and continuous power source for years.
+But a burning question for all owners is: how long do solar panels last?
+Let’s delve into what solar panel lifespans look like, as well as how you can prolong their life in a few effective ways.

 How long is the average lifespan of a solar panel?

-The average solar panel has a guarantee of 25 years.
-Buying a solar panel from Wickes powered by Solar Fast gives you an extra 5 years, as we’re proud to offer a 30-year guarantee.
-It takes around 10 years for solar panels to return their investment, which makes the majority of their life span pure profit.
+The average solar panel has a guaranteed lifespan of 25 years, but buying a solar panel from Wickes gives you an extra 5 years as we’re proud to offer a 30-year guarantee.
+It takes around 10 years for solar panels to return their investment, which makes the majority of their lifespan just profit.

-Because the actual panel is the cheapest part of the system, it’s not a massive expense to replace either.
-And you can rest easy knowing that, even after their 25-year guarantee, they’ll keep going for twice as long.
+Because the panel itself is the cheapest part of the system, it’s not a massive expense to replace either.
+And you can rest easy knowing that even after their 25-year guarantee, they’ll keep going for twice as long.

 What’s the difference between a performance warranty and a product warranty?